Forgiveness in Islam – an Essential Virtue for Every Muslim

 Messenger of Allah (ﷺ) said: The gates of Paradise will be opened on Mondays and Thursdays, and every servant who associates nothing with Allah will be forgiven, except for the man who has a grudge against his brother. it will be said: Delay these two until they are reconciled; delay these two until they are reconciled.
 [Muslim, Malik and Abu Dawud]

-3. It is the Sunnah of our beloved Prophet ﷺ
+4. It is the Sunnah of our beloved Prophet ﷺ

 The Prophet (ﷺ) said, “Do not harbour a grudge against one another, nor jealousy, nor enmity, and do not show your backs to one another and become as fellow brothers and slaves of Allah.
 It is not lawful for a Muslim to avoid speaking with his brother beyond three days.”
 [Bukhari and Muslim]

-As mentioned in the above hadith on forgiveness, we see this essential virtue in the sublime character of the Blessed Prophet Muhammad ﷺ.
+As mentioned in the above hadith on forgiving others, we see this essential virtue in the sublime character of the Blessed Prophet Muhammad ﷺ.
 We have heard many Prophetic traditions in regards to his unlimited forgiveness and how that attribute eventually results in a rewarding spiritual outcome.
 Even when non-Muslims disrespect him, he showed no grudge.
 Instead, he was patient and always kind to them, which led all of those he affected to become virtuous Muslims in the end, SubhanAllah.

 Especially during his bitter experience in Taif, after he lost his beloved uncle and wife, he was then rudely insulted by the city leaders and pelted with stones by the tribe members.
 Bruised and rejected, with his blood clotting as it leaked onto his sandals, he made the following du’a: